 Aside from the inconvenient fact that solving the hard problem of consciousness seems impossible, it's also perhaps the most important thing for us to figure out, for two completely unrelated reasons.

-We can't answer basic philosophy-of-mind questions about the future possibility of achieve immortality, because useful immortality requires the extension of one's own consciousness into the future, and we don't know how consciousness works.
-So we can't evaluate most proposals about immortality, beyond the most basic proposal of somehow making the body itself immortal.
+We can't answer basic philosophy-of-mind questions about the future possibility of achieving immortality, because useful immortality requires the extension of one's own consciousness into the future, and we don't know how consciousness works.
+So we can't evaluate most proposals about immortality (beyond the most basic proposal of somehow making the body itself immortal).

 Other proposals are impossible to assess.
 For example if we could scan whole brains and run them on new hardware, we don't know if the new copy is conscious or if it's just a very good simulation running "in the dark".
-If someone purchased this service in the hope that they could experience the distant future, they would have no way of knowing if it really works, even if they saw other people using the same service and receiving brain replicas that behave just like the original customer behaved, because we don't know whether it's a simulation running "with no one actually home", or if that implementation of the printout did manage to capture the essential features needed to produce consciousness.
+We don't have the framework to know if that implementation of the printout did manage to capture the essential features needed to produce consciousness.

 AI is a multi-billion dollar industry.
 Future AI models will become more and more brain-like in their implementation.
 I don't just mean that we will simulate more realistic neurons - I mean we will have neuromorphic hardware that operates in the same way that real neurons operate, with analog electrical interactions and synaptic strengths stored in the connections themselves, rather than fetched from RAM on each cycle like today's ANN architectures.